 3. Do not let your battery fully discharge for a long period of time

 Batteries like to be used regularly and keep a charge.
 Keeping a battery dead for a long period of time makes the battery in simple term lazy.
 The internal battery regulator needs a slight charge to do its job and if the battery is totally dead the regulator will not work and the battery may not charge.

 4. Do not keep your battery fully charged for a long period of time

-Always keeping battery fully charged will reduce the batteries lifetime.
+Always keeping the battery fully charged will reduce the batteries lifetime.

 5. Do not overheat your battery

 Batteries like to be kept at a moderate temperature for maximum charge.
-Batteries below a certain temperature have a reduced battery power and the same is true when a battery get to hot.
+Batteries below a certain temperature have reduced battery power and the same is true when a battery gets too hot.
 Avoid parking your E-bike in direct sunlight on hot days.

 6. Use about 80% of the batteries charge before recharging.

 7. Don't drop the battery

 The battery is generally quite heavy and is housed in a plastic casing.
 Dropping a battery can seriously damage or ruin it.
-Be sure you bike does not fall over and if you have your battery in your backpack handle it with care.
+Be sure your bike does not fall over and if you have your battery in your backpack handle it with care.